microsoft/Azure-Kinect-Samples/body-tracking-samples/sample_unity_bodytracking/README.md

 Open the sample_unity_bodytracking project in Unity.
 Open the Visual Studio Solution associated with this project.
+If there is no Visual Studio Solution yet you can make one by opening the Unity Editor and selecting one of the csharp files in the project and opening it for editing.
+You may also need to set the preferences->External Tools to Visual Studio

+In Visual Studio:
 Select Tools->NuGet Package Manager-> Package Manager Console

 On the command line of the console at type the following command: